ryqndev/learn-ryqn-dev/static/media/README.083d4784.md

 ## React as an analogy

 The top AI/ML researchers today are all using Python to write their complex and computationally expensive neural nets and whatnot yet Python has a reputation for being 'slow'.
 And that's true.
 Certain operations in Python are much slower than if it were to be implemented in C++ (except for the Python libraries written in C, of course) so why not write all AI/ML in C++ to get the maximum efficiency?
-Here's another question, should an AI/ML researcher have to concern themselves with how memory management? no. They have better shit to do - like writing smart stuff (I have no clue, I'm not that smart).
+Here's another question, **should an AI/ML researcher have to concern themselves with how memory management? no**.
+They have better shit to do - like writing smart stuff (I have no clue, I'm not that smart).
 So C++ developers can write fast mathematical operations in C++ and allow Python to call these functions and you get stuff like numpy.

 That's *sorta* like React.
-It's not exactly a perfect analogy because in most cases, React is actually more efficient than the traditional HTML/CSS/JS version (assuming humans write normal non-error prone code) but React makes developing dynamic web applications simpler by extracting away the stuff that you shouldn't need to worry about.
-Similar to how Python allows AI/ML researchers to focus on the actual AI/ML part of their job as opposed to worrying about writing good code, React allows front-end developers to focus on creating beautiful, interactive websites without having to worry about *how* to implement things (like *how* to change text on a screen).
+It's not exactly a perfect analogy because in most cases, React is likely more efficient than the traditional HTML/CSS/JS version (assuming humans write normal error-prone code).
+React makes developing dynamic web applications simpler by extracting away the stuff that you shouldn't need to worry about.

+Similar to how **Python allows AI/ML researchers to focus on the actual AI/ML** part of their job as opposed to worrying about writing memory-efficient code, **React allows front-end developers to focus on creating beautiful, interactive websites** without having to worry about *how* to implement things (like *how* to change text on a screen).

 ## How React is different